Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.

 For a cesarean delivery, an incision can be made in the upper or lower part of the uterus.

 Lower incision: This type of incision is more common.
-The lower part of the uterus has fewer blood vessels, and so less blood is usually lost.
+The lower part of the uterus is very thin and has fewer blood vessels, and so less blood is usually lost.
 Also, the healed scar is stronger, so that it is less likely to open in subsequent deliveries.
 A lower incision is usually horizontal but can be vertical.

-Upper (classic) incision: Usually, this incision is used when the placenta covers the cervix (a complication called placenta previa), when the fetus lies horizontally across the birth canal, or when the fetus is very premature.
+Upper (classic) incision: Usually, this incision is used when the placenta covers the cervix (a complication called placenta previa), when the fetus lies horizontally across the birth canal, when the fetus is very premature, or when the fetus has a birth defect.